Validating the Configuration of a Debugging Engine

 Checking the debugger configuration in a remote environment

 In the context of IntelliJ IDEA, the term remote denotes any environment outside the project root.
 This can be a server on physically remote host, or a Vagrant box, or a server on the same machine but in a folder outside your project root.
-For details, see Working with Web Servers: Copying Files.
+For details, see Web Servers: Copying Files.

 - To configure synchronization with the target remote environment, create a server access configuration of the type Local Server or Remote Server, for details see Configuring Synchronization with a Web Server.